donaldboulton/minimal-mistakes/_products/feature.md

 title: Feature
 name: Sponsor a Feature
 description_markdown: >-
-  You can sponsor a feature from the 'without plugins' page/library.
+  You can sponsor a feature.
 I will not only give you an honorable mention on the site, but I will also let you suggest some additional functionalities of this feature.
 subtitle: Sponsor a feature
 excerpt: "Sponser Us"
 no_menu_item: true